MartinLampel/CarND-Traffic-Sign-Classifier/README.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 65598.
+The size of the origin training data is 34799.
+I augmented the training set by applying a rotation and brightness change of the origin training data.
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is  12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.

-It is a bar chart showing how the data ...
+First, we start with an overview of all signs in the following figure:
+![alt text][image10]

+Also i selected random images to gain more insight about the images.
 ![alt text][image6]

+From the exploration of the images the quality of the images varies strongly.
+There are good images, but also images with low brightness and/or sharpness.
+The next step was to explore the distribution of the classes of each image set.
+In general, the classes in each data set seems to be similar distributed.
 ![alt text][image8]

 ![alt text][image9]